Geneille/Mapping_Earthquakes/README.md

 ## Overview & Purpose

 The main objective of this project was to create an  interactive map using GeoJSON data.
-In general, the generated map comprise of three different map overlay, all recorded earthquake data over the past week, all the earthquakes with a magnitude greater than 4.5, and tectonic plates location on the earth.
+In general, the generated map comprise of three different map overlays, all recorded earthquake data over the 7 days, all the earthquakes with a magnitude greater than 4.5, and tectonic plates location on the earth.

 ## Tools, Resources and Language